ToddTAndroid/program5-ttingey92/README.md

-# Program # X
+# Program # 5
-Name:
+Name:  Todd Tingey
-Cosc 5730 or 4730
+Cosc 4730

-Description:  (how to run the program, phone/emulator screen size, android version ie 7.0)
+Description:

+	Run the app and use the previous program to add, edit, and delete transaction values and categories.

+	Phone: Samsung Galaxy Note 5, 5.7"(Marshmallow 6.0.1)

 Anything that doesn't work:

+	Everything is working apart from a random cursor error with my spinner which Ward said is acceptable